-SUMMARY: “NABE Outlook panelists are more optimistic about the U.S. economy in 2018 than they were three months ago, especially regarding prospects for the industrial sector of the economy,” said NABE Vice President Kevin Swift, CBE, chief economist, American Chemistry Council.
-“The panel’s median forecast for average annual real gross domestic product (GDP) growth in 2018 is 2.9%, up from 2.5% in the December survey.
-In addition, 76% of panelists believe that risks are weighted to the upside.”
+SUMMARY: “NABE Outlook Survey panelists are slightly less optimistic about the U.S. economy in 2018 than they were three months ago,” said NABE Vice President Kevin Swift, CBE, chief economist, American Chemistry Council.
+“However, they are much more positive about the prospects for industrial production—anticipating 3.8% average growth in 2018, up from the 3.3% gain forecasted in March, and up significantly from the 2.3% forecasted in the December survey.
+The panel’s median forecast for average annual real gross domestic product (GDP) growth in 2018 is 2.8%, off the 2.9% expected in the previous survey, but still an increase from the 2.5% anticipated in the December survey.
+Note that 57% of panelists believe that 2018 risks to real GDP growth are weighted to the downside, and nearly 71% believe the risks to inflation are weighted to the upside.”

-“The outlook for inflation remains modest,” continued Altig.
-“Overall, panelists expect that inflation, as measured by the personal consumption expenditures (PCE) price index, will increase by 1.9% from the fourth quarter of 2017 to the fourth quarter of 2018 (Q4/Q4), up just a tick from the December forecast of 1.8%.
-The Q4/Q4 median inflation forecast for 2019 is also 1.9%.
+“The outlook for inflation remains modest but expectations are rising,” continued NABE Survey Analyst Yelena Shulyatyeva, senior U.S. economist, Bloomberg LP.
+“Overall, panelists expect that inflation, as measured by the personal consumption expenditures (PCE) price index, will increase 2.1% from the fourth quarter of 2017 to the fourth quarter of 2018, up from the 1.9% expected in the previous survey.
+The Q4/Q4 median inflation forecast for 2019 is also higher, at 2.1%.”

 DOWNLOAD COMPLETE SURVEY REPORT (PDF – Members Only)